top of page

 Pooh scratched his chin thoughtfully.
 “I suppose I do have a lot of empty honey pots lying around.
 Maybe I could let go of some.
 It might help me feel less cluttered… and worried about when they’ll be full again.”

 “Exactly,” I said.
-“A clean space can calm a busy mind.
-And letting go of what you don’t need makes room for what actually matters.”
+“A clean space calms a busy mind.
+And when you let go of what doesn’t matter, you make room for what truly does.”

 Example 2: The Value of Connection

-Pooh’s ears drooped a little.
-“Oh bother.
+Pooh’s ears drooped.
+“Oh, bother.
 I sometimes sit alone too, just thinking about honey.
 But it doesn’t always feel good.”

 Pooh's Takeaway: